ivansafrin/Polycode/BUILD.md

 This generates a PolycodeDependencies Xcode project in the Build directory.
-Building this project in Xcode will download, build and install the dependencies.
-Note that you need to build both Debug and Release in Xcode.
+Building this project in Xcode will download, build and install the dependencies (make sure you build the ALL_BUILD target).
+Note that you need to build both Debug and
+Release in Xcode

+Note: Release is "Build for Archiving" in Xcode4.

 ### Windows and Visual Studio ###